 P. Paul, MSW—child and adolescent mental health

-*R. Stotzer, MSW, PhD—Director of Distance Education, prejudice, stereotypes and hate crimes
+*R. Stotzer, MSW, PhD—Director of Distance Education, Chair of MSW Program, prejudice, stereotypes and hate crimes

 J. Sur, MSW, MBA—disability studies, student success and distance learning in social work education, nonprofit management

-A. Yoshioka-Maxwell, PhD—homeless youth, child welfare, HIV, behavioral health, social network analysis, applied statistics
+*A. Yoshioka-Maxwell, MSW, PhD—homeless youth, child welfare, HIV, behavioral health, social network analysis, applied statistics

 P. Adams, MA, MSW, DSW